Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Full-sky Cold Dark Matter and Neutrino maps

-The corresponding maps for each of the above quantities are shown in the four panels of Figure~\ref{fig:maps_0}.
-It is worth noting that in in the left panels of Figure~\ref{fig:maps_0} the shown quantities are not the surface densities but $\delta_\Sigma$, where $\delta_\Sigma\equiv(\Sigma-\bar{\Sigma})/\bar{\Sigma}$ is the density contrast, i.e. the surface density difference of each pixel over the mean surface density of all pixels.
+The corresponding maps for each of the above quantities are shown in the four panels of \autoref{fig:maps_0} when we use the $z=0$ snapshot alone.
+It should be noted that in the left panels of \autoref{fig:maps_0} the displayed quantities are not the surface densities but $\delta_\Sigma$, where $\delta_\Sigma\equiv(\Sigma-\bar{\Sigma})/\bar{\Sigma}$ is the density contrast, i.e. the difference in surface density of each pixel with respect to the mean surface density of all pixels, divided by the latter.